claranet/terraform-provider-clouddeploy/README.md

 # Building and testing in a Dockerized environment #

 The dockerized environment can be invoked through docker-compose.
-It mounts an external volume named _root_user_ in which you can personalize the root session.
+It mounts an external volume named _terraform-provider-ghost-root_user_ in which you can personalize the root session.

-Hint: in the _root_user_ volume, you can import your personal SSH keys and add a .gitconfig file with a content like this:
+Hint: in the _terraform-provider-ghost-root_user_ volume, you can import your personal SSH keys and add a .gitconfig file with a content like this:
 ```
 [url "git@bitbucket.org:"]
   insteadOf = https://bitbucket.org/